bbangert/lettuce_webdriver/README.rst

     I see "Page Content"
     I should not see "Foobar"
     I should be at "http://foobar.com/"
-    The element with id of "cs_PageModeContainer" contains "Read"
+    I should see an element with id of "http://bar.com/" I should not see an element with id of "http://bar.com/" The element with id of "cs_PageModeContainer" contains "Read" The element with id of "cs_BigDiv" does not contain "Write"

     # browser
     The browser's URL should be "http://bar.com/"